tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 > more definitive experiences, and more final and grounding forms of knowing?
 > And in this way, can an overemphasis on uncertainty ultimately trip us up?

 These are thought provoking questions.
-I find it particularly relevant to uncertainty that does not pertain to the fulfilment of God's promises in the future.
-For example, many people face uncertainties about how to harmonize or reconcile certain aspects of religion and science, and some choose to put these uncertainties on a metaphorical "shelf" for later resolution.
-While this is useful, it is equally useful to instead take God at His word when He says "if any of you lack wisdom, let him ask of God, that giveth to all men [and women] liberally, and upbraideth not, and it shall be given him."^[[James 1:5](https://www.churchofjesuschrist.org/study/scriptures/nt/james/1?lang=eng&id=p5#p5)] This is particularly true in the Church of Jesus Christ of Latter-day Saints---one of our fundamental tenets is that the heavens are not closed.
+I think they are particularly relevant to uncertainty that does not pertain to the fulfilment of God's promises in the future.
+For example, many people face uncertainties about how to harmonize or reconcile certain aspects of religion and science or history, and some choose to put these uncertainties on a metaphorical "shelf" for later resolution.
+While this shelf idea is useful, it is equally useful to instead take God at His word when He says "if any of you lack wisdom, let him ask of God, that giveth to all men [and women] liberally, and upbraideth not, and it shall be given him."^[[James 1:5](https://www.churchofjesuschrist.org/study/scriptures/nt/james/1?lang=eng&id=p5#p5)] This is particularly true in the Church of Jesus Christ of Latter-day Saints---one of our fundamental tenets is that the heavens are not closed.
 To